raphaelmansuy/tutorials/11_oauth2.md

 ```

 **Why PKCE Matters**:
 Without PKCE, malicious apps could intercept authorization codes.
-PKCE adds a cryptographic proof that only the original app can complete the flow[^1_15][^1_16].
+PKCE adds a cryptographic proof that only the original app can complete the flow.

 ```javascript
 // PKCE implementation in JavaScript